ronen-agranat/minima/_posts/2021-03-01-nestjs-typeorm-environment-config-migration.md

 if (result.error) { /* do nothing */ }
 ```

-This will look at the `NODE_ENV` environment variable and use `dotenv` to load the corresponding `.env` file so that the key/value pairs are available as though they were normal environment variables.
+This will look at the `NODE_ENV` environment variable and use `dotenv` to load the corresponding `.env` file so that the key/value pairs are available throughout your application as though they were normal environment variables.
-Then they are simply referenced to establish the database config.
+Then they are simply referenced in the database configuration.
-This is then exported 'nicely' for inclusion into the app module, as well as 'by default' to provide it as a config file to `typeorm` directly.
+This is then exported 'nicely' (by name) for inclusion into the NestJS app module, as well as 'by default' to provide it as a config file to `typeorm` directly.

 ### Include the database config in your app module

-In `app.module.ts`, import the database config above:
+In `app.module.ts`, import this database config as follows:

 ```typescript
 import { DatabaseConfig } from './config/database.config';